 With unrelenting energy and reckless good cheer, Scuttered the Bruce is deadly serious about producing a good time for all, and if our enthusiasm doesn't infect you like some contagious form of drunkenness and get you snorting, stomping, and singing along, then you ought to check with your doctor to be sure you're not dead.

-Scuttered the Bruce's repertoire includes old favorites like "Black Velvet Band" and "Finnegan's Wake" alongside gleefully debauched and punkish fare such as "Streams of Whiskey" and "If I Should Fall from Grace With God" and is topped off with an extra helping of bawdy originals like "Burning for Mary."
+Scuttered the Bruce's repertoire includes old favorites like "Black Velvet Band".
+“The Irish Rover” and "Finnegan's Wake" alongside gleefully debauched and punkish fare such as "Streams of Whiskey" and "If I Should Fall from Grace With God" , topped off with an extra helping of bawdy originals like "Burning for Mary” and "Johnny’s Missus".

 Scuttered the Bruce is a voice and string-centered band.
 Irish Americans playing Irish songs with an American accent.
-Vocals alternate between the power of Shantey man Will Walker, the bewitching beauty of TC Hinson, and the tender, Makem-like croon of Tim Freeman, enabling Scuttered the Bruce to cover the full range of Irish canon from the boisterous to the sorrowful.
+Vocals alternate between the bawdiness of Kate Becker, and the tender, Makem-like croon of Tim Freeman, enabling Scuttered the Bruce to cover the full range of Irish canon from the boisterous to the sorrowful.
 Todd Osman drives the rhythm on the Acoustic Guitar and Irish Bouziki.
-While the melodies of Julia Seltzer's Violin soars high above the beer stained stage of Brucedom.
+While the melodies of Julia Seltzer's fiddle soars high above the beer stained stage of Brucedom.
 Finally, Brian Laplant maintains the scuttered “low down” with stand up and electric bass.

-Throw in the occasional tin whistle and the old boot on the stomp box, and you've got just the right mix to fill up a smoke-filled pub with raucous high spirits, all courtesy of Scuttered the Bruce.
-So sing up you bastards.
+Throw in the occasional tin whistle or old boot on the stomp box, and you've got just the right mix to fill up a smoke-filled pub with raucous high spirits, all courtesy of Scuttered the Bruce.
+So sing up you bastards!